 - Wear and Tear

-When your bathrooms has too many frustrations to count, your quality of life decreases greatly.
+When your bathroom has too many frustrations to count, your quality of life decreases greatly.
 How can you expect to feel clean and ready to attack your day or get your kids bathed and ready for bed in a space that is screaming for a renovation?
 A properly remodeled bathroom is so clean and functional, you’ll find yourself waking up a few minutes early to spend a little extra time in your new space or happily offering your powder room to guests as they come and go.
-If you’ve been longing for a new bathroom, consider setting up a consultation (make this hyperlink to MCG schedule a consultation page) with a professional contractor to explore your options and figure out a realistic budget.
+If you’ve been longing for a new bathroom, consider setting up a consultation with a professional contractor to explore your options and figure out a realistic budget.
 Unlike a kitchen, 5×8’ bathroom renovations only take a few days to plan and can be completed in as little as seven days by an experienced team.
 Your dream bathroom is closer than you think!